Black Mirror: Series 8

+In January 2026, Black Mirror was renewed for an eighth series.

 Reception

 At some periods of time, Black Mirror has been one of the most-watched programmes worldwide.
 According to Víctor Cerdán Martínez of Vivat Academia in 2018, Black Mirror was one of China's five most-watched Western television series.
 In 2023, Netflix reported that viewing of the sixth series totalled 60 million hours in the week of its release.
 Nielsen Media Research reported it as the most-viewed programme on streaming platforms in the United States that week.

+According to U.S. streaming data from PlumResearch published by Media Play News, season six of Black Mirror generated 5.7 million unique viewers and 11.1 million hours watched on Netflix during the week of June 26 to July 2, 2023.

 Critical response

 Black Mirror has been met with critical acclaim.
 On Rotten Tomatoes, the seven series received ratings of 98%, 87%, 86%, 85%, 66%, 78%, and 89%.
 "White Christmas" received an 89% rating and Bandersnatch received a 73% rating.
 Metacritic, assigning scores from series three onwards, gave ratings of 82, 72, 66, 68 and 74.
 Bandersnatch holds a 61 rating on Metacritic.

 Series one garnered praise.
 David Sims of The A.V.
 Club gave the first episode—"The National Anthem"—an A rating, viewing each character decision and plot revelation as natural.
 Jim Goodwin of Bleeding Cool complimented the acting.
 Also, the episode received 145 complaints to the television regulatory body Ofcom, the eighth-largest figure for the year.
 Reviewing "Fifteen Million Merits", Ryan Lambie of Den of Geek extolled the romance between Bing and Abi, as well as the production quality, music and acting.
 Sam Richards of The Telegraph rated it four stars, praising the "acerbic humour".
 Critical reaction to "The Entire History of You" was more mixed.
 Sims believed that Liam's actions escalated too quickly, but found the central premise of memory recording plausible.
 Richards thought that the memory technology was not necessary to the story, but James Hibberd of Entertainment Weekly said that the episode's execution was "sophisticated and flawless".

 The series two opener, "Be Right Back", received critical acclaim.
 Morgan Jeffery of Digital Spy rated it four stars, praising the characters and emotionality, but criticising the ending.
 Flickering Myths Luke Owen lauded the acting of Hayley Atwell as Martha and Domhnall Gleeson as Ash, as well as the directing.
 "White Bear" was well-received, with Simon Cocks of Screen Anarchy and Sims praising the plot twist and Tuppence Middleton's role as Jem.
 However, Lambie criticised the passiveness of the main character, Victoria.
 "The Waldo Moment" was considered the worst Black Mirror episode of the series by a number of reviewers, and criticised for poor writing and characterisation.
 "White Christmas" garnered positive reception, including praise of the acting and the connections between narrative threads by The A.V.
 Clubs Zack Handlen and The Independents Ellen Jones.